briebug/bba-cypress-quickstart/README.md

 ### Mock Server
 We are also mocking our RESTful API using those same fixtures in conjunction with `cy.server` and `cy.route`.

+> You can read more about mocking network requests in the Cypress documentation here https://on.cypress.io/network-requests

 We store this functionality in custom Cypress commands so that it is available for all tests.